 Maafushi has a few nice restaurants, café`s and bars.
 Be aware that this is no party island, so you won`t find a cappuccino strip, party street or anything like that, but just the laid back, relaxed little places to go.

-For lunch and dinner we went to White Shell Restaurant, Rehendi Inn and Restaurant and Arena Beach Restaurant which are all located on the beach with sea / sunset views and have great meals for decent prices.
+For lunch and dinner we went to White Shell Restaurant, Rehendi Restaurant and Arena Beach Restaurant which are all located on the beach with sea / sunset views and have great meals for decent prices.

 Maafushi also has a few souvenirs shop where you can score your next fridge magnet 😉